The Pfaffian Structure of CFN Phylogenetic Networks: Preliminaries

-When $I$ is the vanishing ideal of a set $S$ then $\VV(I)$ is the Zariski closure of $S$.
-The \emph{phylogenetic variety} of a tree $\ct$ is $\VV(I_\ct)$ and similarly for networks.
-This set essentially consists of all points that come from ignoring the stochastic restrictions of the parameter space $\Theta_\ct$ and extending $\varphi_\ct$ to a complex polynomial map.
+When $I = \mathcal{I}(S)$ is the vanishing ideal of a set $S$, then $\VV(I)$ is called the \emph{Zariski closure} of $S$.
+As a set, it contains $S$, but may be larger.
+The \emph{phylogenetic variety} of a tree $\ct$ is $\VV(I_\ct)$, and we can define the phylogenetic variety of a network similarly.
+For brevity, we denote $\VV(I_\ct)$ by $\VV_\ct$.

+The Zariski closure of the image of $\Psi_\ct$ contains the Fourier transform of the model, $M_\ct$, but they are not equal.
+By viewing $\Psi_{\ct}$ as a complex polynomial map we are allowing parameters to take any values in $\mathbb{C} $ (rather than probabilities between 0 and 1), and forgetting the stochastic restrictions imposed by the Markov process (such as that the sum of each row must equal 1).
+Thus, in a sense, $\VV_\ct$ is much larger than the original model.
+In particular, for a point $v \in \VV_\ct$, it is not necessarily the case that its inverse image under the Fourier transformation is a probability distribution, and therefore lies in the probability simplex $\Delta_{\kappa^n-1}$.
+We call the Fourier transform of $M_\ct$ in $\VV_\ct$ the \emph{stochastic} part of the variety.
+Observe that by equation (\ref{eqn:fouriercoords}) we have

+so the stochastic part of the variety is contained in the open set given by $q_{0\ldots 0} \neq 0$.
+In fact, this is true more generally for any abelian group $G$.

+While we have defined the phylogenetic variety as an affine variety, it is common to think of these as \emph{projective varieties}.
+Indeed, the parameterization map $\Psi_{\ct}$ is homogeneous (in the sense of total degree).
+Thus, if $p$ is a point in the stochastic part of $\VV_{\ct}$ representing a probability distribution, then $\lambda \cdot p$ will lie in the phylogenetic variety for any $\lambda \in \Cc \setminus\{0\}$; however, in projective space, these points are identified.
+Therefore, when we refer to the phylogenetic variety from here on out, we mean the Zariski closure of the image of $\Psi_\ct$ in $\Pp^{2^{n-1}-1}$.
+This is desirable, but it has the side effect of adding points at infinity, i.e., there will be points in the projective variety where the sum of the probability coordinates is 0, and these cannot correspond to a probability distribution.
+As such, we define \emph{the statistically relevant affine open patch} of the projective variety $\VV_\ct$ as $\VV_\ct \setminus \VV(\sum_{(g_1,\ldots,g_n)\in\mathbb{Z}/2\mathbb{Z}} p_{g_1\ldots g_n}$).